kmorrell27/UpperCrustCatering/ready-to-heat.md

 reheating instructions.

 1. Lasagna (meat sauce _or_ vegetarian) with Garlic Bread & Caesar Salad
-2. Mostaccoli (w/beef & Italian Sausage _or_ Vegetarian) with Garlic Bread and
+2. Mostaccioli (w/beef & Italian Sausage _or_ Vegetarian) with Garlic Bread and
    Caesar Salad
 3. Italian Beef with Rolls and Mac and Cheese and Baked Beans - comes with hot & sweet peppers